Inauguration of Javier Milei

-The inauguration of Javier Milei as the 59th president of Argentina took place on Sunday, 10 December 2023, in the Argentine Chamber of Deputies in Buenos Aires.
+The inauguration of Javier Milei as the president of Argentina took place on 10 December 2023, in the Argentine Chamber of Deputies in Buenos Aires.
 The inauguration marked the commencement of the four-year term of Milei as president and Victoria Villarruel as vice president.
 The inauguration marked the formal culmination of Milei's presidential transition that began after he won the 2023 Argentine presidential election held on 19 November 2023.
 Over twenty national leaders and representatives attended the ceremony.

 Background

 Electoral map for the second round of the election.
 Milei won 55.65% of the votes against Sergio Massa, the biggest margin of victory since 1983.

 The inauguration marked the culmination of the presidential transition of Javier Milei, who had become president-elect of Argentina after defeating Sergio Massa on 19 November 2023, and the formal start of the presidential administration of Milei.
 Victoria Villarruel became Milei's vice president.
 Despite being eligible for a second consecutive term, both incumbent president Alberto Fernández and incumbent vice president and former president Cristina Fernández de Kirchner did not seek re-election.

 In the first round of the election on 22 October, Massa of the ruling Union for the Homeland unexpectedly came in first place, winning 36% of the vote, against Milei of La Libertad Avanza, who came in second place, with 30% of the vote.
 Massa's victory in the first round was seen as an upset because of the severe inflation that took place during Massa's tenure as Minister of Economy, as well as Milei's lead in polls up to that point.

 In the runoff, Milei defeated Massa with 55.8% of the vote, the highest percentage of the vote since Argentina's transition to democracy.
 In a surprise reversal of the first round, Milei outperformed polls, which had been calling a much closer race.
 Massa conceded defeat shortly before the official results were published.